Lara-A-O/Urban-Green-Canopy-Structure-Across-City-Districts/README.md

 ### Individual Tree Detection (ITD)

-The ITD is done using a Local Maximum Filter with variable windows size
+The ITD is done using a Local Maximum Filter with variable windows size to adapt to the variant sizes of the trees.
 ```R
 f <- function(x) {x * 0.2 + 5}
 heights <- seq(0,30,5)